dangarfield/event-scheduler/README.md

 - DONE - Make links specific to each attendee
 - DONE - Ensure admin update saves size and notes
 - DONE - Tweak styling and colouring
-- Add instructions and a little more detail
+- DONE - Add instructions and a little more detail
+- Add loading icon